FAQs: Transfer Students

 How can I check the status of my application?

 The best way to check the status of your application is by monitoring your "Current Status" on our Online Status Checker.
 After we receive your application, the Admissions Office will send an email indicating that your application has been received.
 This email will also contain your log-in and password for the Online Status Checker.
 We will send all emails to the email address that you provided on your application.
-Therefore, please make sure that you have provided a valid personal email address that you check frequently.
-If you are not receiving email notifications, please email firstname.lastname@example.org.
+Therefore, please make sure that you have provided a valid personal email address that you check frequently instead of a university email address.
+Many university servers filter out our emails before they even make it to the spam folder.
+If you are not receiving email notifications, please email email@example.com.

 How will I be notified of my decision?

 Consistent with our paperless admissions process, the Admissions Committee will send decision notifications by email and will also update the Online Status Checker.
-Please read more about our decision notification procedures here.
+Please read more about our decision notification procedures.

 As a transfer student, will I be able to take advantage of clerkship opportunities available to UChicago law students?